 Free swimming pilot for pregnant women

-The scheme is run as a partnership between Circadian Trust and South Gloucestershire Council.
-You can find more information and check on the project’s current status on the Active Lifestyle Centres website.
+From the 1st May 2021, pregnant women living in South Gloucestershire have been able to access free swimming as part of a year‐long pilot scheme.
+This scheme is being run as a joint partnership between Circadian Trust, (who operates Active Centres) and South Gloucestershire Council.
+You can find more information and check on the project’s current status on the Active Centres website.

 Active in Life

 - Do you do less than 30 minutes of physical activity a week?

 - Do you live in South Gloucestershire?

 If yes then you can get an activity card from Active in Life.
 With a great range of activities on offer, for only £2 per session you can try out 8 goes at nominated fitness classes, tennis, martial arts, buggy fit and many more.
 Also on offer are one month Gym tasters or Couch-To-5K courses for only £10!

 Also, why not try the Active in life Bingo Card?
 Each day pick one square to make a small, healthy lifestyle change